the-next-devs-org/showex/COMPANY_PAGES_DOCUMENTATION.md

 ## Overview

-Successfully created 5 comprehensive company/legal pages for ShowEx with beautiful, consistent design matching the existing UI.
+Successfully created 5 comprehensive company/legal pages for ShoxEz with beautiful, consistent design matching the existing UI.
 All pages are production-ready with responsive design, animations, and modern styling.

 ## Completed Pages